| Dave

 refused to allow him to learn it.
 It would be 15 years later

-that Dave bought a trumpet
+that James bought a trumpet

 & became hooked.
 It's now his main instrument. |